Staying productive when studying

 Vanity Fair has interviewed a few of them - Terry Crews, for example, always manages to find some ‘me time’ in his hectic work and exercise schedule:

-While Creed actor Michael B. Jordan has a busy schedule, he still manages to make time for his friends and read graphic novels:
+And while Creed actor Michael B. Jordan has a busy schedule, he still manages to make time for his friends and read graphic novels: